zen-xu/ghostty/.github/ISSUE_TEMPLATE/preapproved.md

 ---
-name: Pre-Discussed Issue or Feature Request
+name: Pre-Discussed and Approved Topics
 about: |-
-  Create a new issue or feature request that has been already been discussed and approved in the GitHub Discussions section.
+  Only for topics already discussed and approved in the GitHub Discussions section.
 ---

 Discussion Number: